 for your twitchy tale--a dancing plume peculiarly yours and how, each time you stood under the empty piano bench that serves as our coffee table it played a delightful bumpity ditty. (camera photos are rarely very good, but often what is in hand)

 Smiles coming more easily now hopping back lightly over anxious days to the all those moments to choose from (even the ones that leave the jute rug in my workroom with a shredded hem: "Bad cat!" i say and you look up at me not the least bit worried until i stomp my feet and pretend to attack with clapping hands as you trot off tail high)

 the mind jumps back again to this place where the clenching ache is slowing loosing its grip and i see you and the rest of my family who move lightly walk silently where you do

 Even as i shake my head knowing i'll never stop finding ginger cat hair here, there, everywhere Thank you, Kirby.

 Thank you dear friends for your kind words here and elsewhere.

-i am one of those who, but for a very few exceptions, will choose the company of animals over humans everytime.
+This sweet boy, Kirby, like his brothers and sister before him will live with me forever. i am one of those who, but for a very few exceptions, will choose the company of animals over humans everytime.

 Long story short, we expected this sweet boy to rally, like his brother did, after vet visit and new thyroid meds.
 But there was a deeper, hidden problem...and his health declined quickly.
 So, Uncle Ted (our vet) came to the house Sunday and we said good bye to our dear little friend. i'm so grateful that it was a gorgeous day so that i could prepare a place for him in the garden.
 Afterward, we sat in the sun and listened to a very sweet little finch sing him to his happier place.